GlistEngine/GlistEngine/README.md

 ## Contributing

 We're a welcoming community.
 You can follow the steps below to send a PR.
-Please keep in mind that you cannot create pull requests using the MSI installer for Windows, see below for more information.
+Please keep in mind that you cannot create pull requests if you installed the engine using the MSI installer for Windows, see [below](#if-you-installed-glistengine-using-the-installer) for more information.

 1. **Make your changes** in the workspace.
 4. **Commit locally & push:**
-   - Right-click your project -> **Team -> Commit...**
+   - Go to the Git Staging window, if it's not open, you can open it from **Window -> Show View -> Other** and select Git Staging
-   - Select the files you changed, write a clear commit message.
+   - Here, stage the files you changed, write a clear commit message.
 Try to keep the first line short, you can explain as much as you want after the first line.
-   - Check **"Push changes to upstream"** at the bottom and click **Commit and Push**.
+   - Click **Commit and Push**.
 5. **Open the PR on GitHub:**
    - After the push completes, go to your fork on GitHub.
    - Click **Compare & pull request**, choose our main repo as the base, fill in the description, and submit.
 Make sure to explain what's the purpose of your pull request, even if your commit explains it.

 That's it, your changes will be reviewed and if approved, will be merged.
 You might get a feedback and be required to make some changes before your PR is merged, make sure to check your PR for feedbacks.
 To update your PR, simply commit to your branch and those changes will be included.
 Thanks for contributing!

-***If you installed GlistEngine using the installer***
+### If you installed GlistEngine using the installer

 If you installed GlistEngine with the Windows MSI Installer (student installation above) and want to contribute the repo, you can do the following configuration: